DJC-GO-SOLO/Latent-SFT/README.md

 - Tune **`--noise_scale`** to control the strength of stochastic perturbation.
 - Use **`--add_gumbel_noise True`** for the default Latent-Optim setting.

+After Stage 2, evaluate checkpoints according to the task difficulty.
+We provide two inference frameworks: the Transformer-based evaluator is more accurate but slower, and is recommended for low-difficulty tasks; the SGLang-based evaluator is faster, and is recommended for high-difficulty tasks.
+See the [Evaluation](#evaluation) section for detailed commands.

 ## Parameter Guide

 | Parameter | Stage | Meaning | Recommendation |